 Verizon’s annual Data Breach Investigations Report has become a security industry favorite for its assessments of thousands of data breaches that it investigates with the help of the U.S. Secret Service and several partnering security organizations.
 Every year the DBIR sets out to analyze major trends in data breaches, victims being targeted, attack patterns, and more.

 DataLossDB is an open source, community-maintained research project that covers publicly-disclosed data breaches across the globe.
 The site provides details around data loss incidents as well as analysis of historical data breach trends.

 IT Business Edge provides a slideshow illustrating 8 Ways to Prevent Data Breaches, including tips such as instituting end user security awareness, performing regular vulnerability assessments, and other helpful tactics.

-Data Breach Today is a multi-media news resource and a robust source of information on the latest data breaches, their impact, and strategies for preventing your company from falling victim to cyber criminals.
+Data Breach Today is a multimedia news resource and a robust source of information on the latest data breaches, their impact, and strategies for preventing companies from falling victim to cyber criminals.

 Data Breach Watch is another resource reporting on discovered data breaches, news, and trends impacting both consumers and companies in every vertical.

 The Global Privacy & Security Compliance Law Blog is an excellent resource for companies faced with stringent and ever-changing security regulations and compliance requirements.